ILO To Celebrate 2021 As Intl Year For Elimination For Child Labor - UrduPoint

 ILO To Celebrate 2021 As Intl' Year For Elimination For Child Labor

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Feb, 2021 ) :International Labor Organization would launch an awareness campaign against child labour by organizing various activities to celebrate 2021 as the International year for elimination for child labor.
+ISLAMABAD (UrduPoint / Pakistan Point News - 6th Feb, 2021 ) :International Labor Organization (ILO) would launch an awareness campaign against child labour by organizing various activities to celebrate 2021 as the International year for elimination for child labor.

 According to details, ILO has finalized preparations to organize a cartoon competition on child forced labour and release special music in this regard.